comicrelief/engineering-handbook/docs/architecture.md

 `serverless-user-service` and `serverless-erp-service` exist on one region only because of their structure; should they be unavailable for any reason, propagation of data from upstream services may be interrupted. `supporter-event-service` is a multi-region service designed to handle incoming traffic from all sources.
 Events are queued to SQS and processed one by one.

-When identities are supplied to the `serverless-user-service` section of the payload, `supporter-event-service` returns a salted hash of the identity that can be used by upstream services to identity resources, so that anonymisation won't break relationships between data and services.
+When identities are supplied to the `serverless-user-service` section of the payload, `supporter-event-service` returns a salted hash of the identity that can be used by upstream services to identify resources, so that anonymisation won't break relationships between data and services.

 `supporter-event-service` is supposed to handle only write requests to `serverless-user-service` and `serverless-erp-service`.
 If an upstream service requires data stored in either service, it should either: